Organomercury chemistry

 Organomercury compounds contain at least one carbon bonded to a mercury atom, shown here.

 Organomercury chemistry refers to the study of organometallic compounds that contain mercury.
-Many organomercury compounds are highly toxic, but some are used in medicine, e.g., merbromin ("Mercurochrome") and the vaccine preservative thiomersal.
+Many organomercury compounds are highly toxic, but some are, or have once been, used in medicine, e.g., merbromin ("Mercurochrome") and the vaccine preservative thiomersal.

 Structure and bonding

-Most organomercury compounds feature diamagnetic Hg(II) and adopt a linear C-Hg-X structure.
-Indeed, no organic derivatives of Hg are known, as Hg requires electronegative subtituents for condensed-phase stability.
+Most organomercury compounds feature diamagnetic Hg(II) and adopt a linear C−Hg−X structure.
+Indeed, no organic derivatives of Hg are known, as Hg requires electronegative substituents for condensed-phase stability.

 Hg(II) derivatives are neither Lewis basic or Lewis acidic.
-They are stable to oxygen and water, indicating the low polarity of the Hg-C bond.
+They are stable to oxygen and water, indicating the low polarity of the Hg−C bond.

-Mercury forms a compound with two cyclopentadiene ligands, but the resulting complex may not be a metallocene.
-When made in the 1950s, it was too sensitive for structural determination.